Azure/uk-official-paas-webapp/README.md

 4. SQL Admin configuration - valid options are ```Group```, ```User```, ```None```
 5. Log Analytics SKU - valid options are ```Free``` or ```pergb2018```

 >As the arguments are positional rather than named, you need to add them in the correct order.
-If you specify arguments you don't have to specify all of them, for example you could provide just the first argument, or arguments 1,2 & 3.
+If you specify arguments, you don't have to specify all of them.
+For example, you could provide just the first argument, or arguments 1,2 & 3.
 You cannot supply them out of order.

 ```bash pre_reqs.sh northeurope paasbp rg-ne-paas-blueprint```